PamuduM/movie-recommendation-system/README.md

 # FlickX

-A Letterboxd-like movie discovery app with a React Native (Expo) mobile frontend and a Node.js/Express + Sequelize backend.
+A movie discovery app with a React Native (Expo) mobile frontend and a Node.js/Express + Sequelize backend.

 ## Prerequisites